 Formally delivering documents to another party in a case.
 Generally, personal service (hand delivery) by someone who is not involved in the case is required to start a divorce.

 Money paid by one spouse to help support the other spouse (formerly called alimony).
-This can be temporary or permanent.
+This can be transitional or indefinite.

 A streamlined process for getting divorced in Minnesota.
 You may qualify for a Summary Dissolution if: